farhanmalek/farhanmalek/README.md

-# Hey there! 👋 I'm Farhan, a 25-year-old Civil Engineer turned Developer.
+# Hey there! 👋 I'm Farhan, a 25-year-old Software Developer.

 Thanks for stopping by my page!
 From building bridges to crafting code, I've transitioned my passion for construction into the realm of software development.